streamlit/streamlit/docs/develop_streamlit_components.md

 A bi-directional Streamlit Component has two parts:

-1. A **frontend**, which is built out of HTML and any other web tech you like (JavaScript, React, Vue, etc.), which gets rendered in Streamlit apps via an iframe tag
+1. A **frontend**, which is built out of HTML and any other web tech you like (JavaScript, React, Vue, etc.), and gets rendered in Streamlit apps via an iframe tag.
 2. A **Python API**, which Streamlit apps use to instantiate and talk to that frontend

-To make the process of creating bi-directional Streamlit Components easier, we've created a React template and a TypeScript-only template in the [Streamlit component-template GitHub repo](https://github.com/streamlit/component-template).
+To make the process of creating bi-directional Streamlit Components easier, we've created a React template and a TypeScript-only template in the [Streamlit Component-template GitHub repo](https://github.com/streamlit/component-template).
 We also provide some [example Components](https://github.com/streamlit/component-template/tree/master/examples) in the same repo.

 ### Development Environment Setup

-Tim write?
+TODO: Tim write?